gemfire/gemfire-developer-website/content/blog/what-is-stored-in-a-region/index.md

 ---
 title: "What is Stored in a Region"
-description: >
-    This article describes the different RegionEntry and CachedDeserializable types and when they are used.
 date: 2021-05-27
-type: blog

-# Author(s)
+lastmod: 2021-05-27
 team:
 - Barry Oglesby

+type: blog
+description: This article describes the different RegionEntry and CachedDeserializable types and when they are used.
 ---

 ## Introduction